jaykay12/tech/_posts/2020-9-19-java-logging.md

 categories: [Java, Core]
 ---

+Logging means some way by which we can get indication about the state of the system at runtime.

-Logging is the process of writing log messages during the execution of a program to a central place.
+These log messages are written during program execution to a central place.

-This logging allows you to report and persist `error` and `warning` messages as well as `info` messages (e.g., runtime statistics) so that the messages can later be retrieved and analyzed.
+Logging allows us to record and persist system states as messages (e.g., runtime statistics) so that they can later be retrieved and analyzed.

+<ins>**Requirements for good logging:**</ins>
+ - logs must provide sufficient information for understanding the appliation internal processing
+ - log writing process should be efficient & must not affect the performance.
+ - logging needs to be modified and adapted as per different deployment environments.

+ <ins>**Advantages of logging:**</ins>
+  - Quick debugging
+  - Diagnosis of problems precisely and quickly
+  - Easy maintenance comes along with quick debugging feature.
+  - Cost anf time savings

+<ins>**Disadvantages of logging:**</ins>
+  - logging adds runtime overhead for generation and writing of log information using device IO.
+  - logging increase size of code and adds programming overhead.
+  - bad logging causes confusion.
+  - logging requires proper planning beforehand.

+<ins>**Frameworks for logging:**</ins>
+  - SLF4J
+  - Log4J
+  - java.util.logging

 ## JUL logging

-  Java contains the Java Logging API.
+  Java JRE implicitly contains the Java Logging API.
 This logging API allows you to configure which message types are written.
   The `java.util.logging package` provides the logging capabilities via the `Logger class`.

   The basic logging levels are: